3JTek/General-Assembly-Notes/module-01/html-forms.md

 ### The `<select>` & `<option>` tags

 A `select` tag displays a dropdown menu.
-A select contains `options` one of each item in the drop down menu.
-Each options can be `selected` \(ie that option is displayed when the page is loaded\) and `disabled` \(ie cannot be selected by the user\).
+It contains `options`, each item in the drop down menu.
+Each option can be `selected` (ie that option is displayed when the page is loaded) and `disabled` (ie cannot be selected by the user).
 Typically a select has an instructional menu option which is `selected` and `disabled`.

 ```html
 <select>